InRule/DevOpsServices/doc/ircatalog-azure.md

 |**AesEncryptDecryptKey**| A string value used for symmetric encryption/decryption of the payload sent by the catalog listener component to the CI/CD service.
 It must be between 16 and 32 characters long, with a combination of letters and numbers.
 For on-premise deployments, this parameter is not used.
 Used for both the client and server components.
 For a pair of catalog and CI/CD services that are set to work together, **this parameter must be set to the same value on both services**.
 |**ApprovalFlow.ApplyLabelApprover**| The user designated as label assignment approver.
 If this user attempts to assign a label, it will be accepted directly.
 If a different user attempts the same, [the approval flow](ApprovalFlow.md) will kick in.
 |**InRuleCICDServiceUri**| Complete URL for the CI/CD service, where event data are sent and processed.
 For on-premise deployments, this parameter is not used.
 Used only for the client component.
+|**FilterEventsByUser**| List of space separated catalog user names.
+This value is empty by default, meaning that events from all catalog users will be intercepted by CI/CD.
+If usernames are listed here, the CI/CD solution will only react to events triggered by these users.
+Used for both the client and server components.
 * In Azure portal, navigate to the App Service Editor:

     ![Azure App Service Editor](../images/InRuleCICD_AzureAddOn1.png)